HomeTriviaFood & CultureBurgers

 ✓ TRUE

-According to USDA data, Americans consume about 50 billion burgers annually, averaging roughly 3 per week per person, making it the top meat dish.
+Americans consume about 50 billion burgers annually, which averages to roughly three per week per person.
+This volume makes it the most consumed meat dish in the country.

 7.